About Us

 Megan’s work with Rainy Day Flora began as an internship while she finished her program at Bastyr University, and has grown to the point that she became a partner in the business at the beginning of 2024.

-We Believe in Ethical Gardening Practices
+We Believe in Healthy Ecosystems

 Our vision is to create and maintain gardens that connect people with nature.
 We believe that part of our responsibility is to help educate our clients and the public about sustainable gardening practices.